flowerornament/logseq-simple-dark-theme/README.md

 ## Status

-This theme was put together hastily and I don't plan to maintain it actively, but I hope you find it useful.
-Pull-requests very welcome.
+This theme was put together hastily and I'm no longer iterating it.
+See [logseq-simple-parametric-theme](https://github.com/flowerornament/logseq-simple-parametric-theme) for something that's similar and more up-to-date.